-Comment: For its two main production locations, Anchor Workwear has direct insight into operating costs, labour costs and minutes per item which is updated annually.
+Comment: For its two main production locations responsible for 71% of FOB, Anchor Workwear has direct insight into operating costs, labour costs and minutes per item, which is updated annually.
 The price per minute is updated when labour costs rise.
 The brand is able to link the prices it pays to the wages workers get.
 The company has not yet used this information to calculate how it contributes to higher wages at their production locations.